 By the way, if you also like mystery books with descriptive scenery and lots of secrets, check out Kate Morton’s reading guide to all her novels.

-In what order should you read Mia Sheridan’s books?
+In what order should I read Mia Sheridan’s books?

 Here’s how this post will be organized.
-I am separating Mia’s books into two main categories: ROMANCE and THRILLERS.
+We’re separating Mia’s books into two main categories: ROMANCE and THRILLERS.
 Then, each (category) will have a few subcategories based on the number of series plus the outside-of-series ones.
-First, I’ll start with the series, then the rest.
+First, we’ll start with the series, then the rest.
 Also, if you like to read this type of emotional, romance books, check out this review of Colleen Hoover’s This Girl.

 I. ROMANCE